microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ### Step 4.2 Train model for vaccination cards.

 1. Go to [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the Synapse deployment.
-2. Create `training` container, and `vaccinationcards` folder and upload forms from the cloned repository [Data/FormsRecognizerLabelData/VaccinationCardForm](./Data/FormsRecognizerLabelData/VaccinationCardForm) folder.
+2. Click on `Containers` on the left menu and click on `training` container, and click on `vaccinationcards` folder.
+Upload all files from [Data/FormsRecognizerLabelData/VaccinationCardForm](./Data/FormsRecognizerLabelData/VaccinationCardForm) folder.
 3. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), select "Custom Form", select "+Create a project" and follow below steps to create a project for labeling.
 4. Enter Project name: "FRVaccineSolutionAccelerator" or any specific project name user want to give.
 5. Enter Description: "This is a custom form recognizer model trained on sample Contoso forms to mandate employee testing weekly" and click "Continue".